-Pedaling to the southwest, into St. Louis Park the group of inquiring minds used the south spur of the Cedar Lakes Trail to stop at a park to view a beehive barbeque and a tower dubbed “Peavey’s Folly.”
-Another stop on the ride, here in St Louis Park, was to McDonalds #93.
-This restaurant location was the second to open in Minnesota, in 1958.
+Pedaling to the southwest, into St. Louis Park the group of inquiring minds used the south spur of the Cedar Lakes Trail to stop at a park.
+Here they viewed the beehive barbeque and a tower in the background dubbed “Peavey’s Folly.”
+The next stop on the ride was to McDonalds #93.
+This restaurant location St. Louis Park was the second to open in Minnesota, in 1958.

 More info on the tour

 In Lilac Park the group viewed one of the remaining Beehive Grills here.